Media Arts Seminar Syllabus

 Attendance and behavior: Media Arts Department

 Cell phones and texting are not permitted during class.
 Failure to recognize this policy will result in a grade reduction.
 If you are sick or have to miss class, you are responsible for finding out the assignment from a classmate or the instructor and you are responsible for coming to the next class with any missed work completed.
 Students CANNOT miss critique.
-If final critique is missed you will fail the class.
+If the final critique is missed you will fail the class.

 4 absences = final grade is dropped one full letter grade